 Vanessa’s treasured photograph of herself and Michele.

 GAL: How often do you read?
 Please estimate.

 VAB: 10-12 hours a week.
 I read every day on the way to work and back, so that’s about an hour and half each weekday.
 And on the weekends is when I really get to just dive into whatever I’m reading…on my stoop, in the park, in a coffee shop or on my subway travels.
 I pretty much have a book in my purse at all times!

 Vanessa’s great-grandfather was a member of the Illinois Chapter of the Independent Order of Oddfellows.
 Pictured above is one of the I.O.O.F.'s secret books written in code.

 GAL: Do you have a current favorite reading spot?
 Where is it?

 VAB: To me, the amazing part of a great book is that it transports you, so it doesn’t matter where you are.
-A infuriating line, a Doctors office, a mundane subway ride…all of them become my favorite reading spot when I have a good book.
+An infuriating line, a doctor's office, a mundane subway ride…all of them become my favorite reading spot when I have a good book.

 GAL: Or – can you read anywhere – place is not important?

 VAB: I can and do read everywhere!
 But if I had to pick a favorite place I’d say on any kind of train probably because train rides (BART & the subway) have been part of my daily routine for so long that they’re the places where most of my favorite books have been consumed.